richieej/CS130-Project/README.md

 3. Start the fuseki server by navigating to the top level folder of the download and running `./fuseki-server`.
 This starts the server on port 3030.

-4. Open terminal and navigate to the top level folder of our application, then to the `server` folder.
+4. Open a new terminal and navigate to the top level folder of our application, then to the `server` folder.
 Make sure you have Node.js and npm.
 Then, install the version of npm that we used by running:
 ```npm install```

 5. Then, run the following command to start the server: